 I don't listen to cross so bring up concessions in speech

-I give speaks based on strategy in round and technical prowess
+I give speaks based on in round strategy and technical prowess

-Email for anything: email@example.com
+Email for the speech docs: email@example.com

 World Schools Debate:

-My favorite form of debate because in my opinion it is the most accessible.
-Style is 40% of points so keep in mind that presentation and delivery are very important in this event especially.
-This means no spreading!
 Speeches should utilize all three criteria (content, style, and strategy) in order to deliver the most convincing presentation of their case.
 I will evaluate holistically based on which team employs these criteria the best and therefore is most convincing.
 Use POIs strategically in order to poke holes in the opponents case and make them explain their reasoning/evidence/analysis, which you could use in rebuttals later.
 Make sure to clash with the opponent, clearly point out where their case is flawed, by the end of the round you should make it very clear why the world of the Prop is better than the Opp, or vice versa.